Alternative Questions (Interrogative sentence)

 These verbs help frame the question by indicating that a decision or preference is being sought.

-Here are some examples with auxiliary verbs or modal verbs commonly used in alternative questions:
+Here are some examples of auxiliary verbs or modal verbs commonly used in alternative questions:

 Do you want…?